Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 Some patients battling type 1 diabetes may discover that their pancreas has stopped functioning properly even with medication, often due to serious complications caused by type 1 diabetes.
 Our highly trained medical team works with each patient individually to identify what treatment plan is best for them.
 A pancreas transplant is commonly done in conjunction with a kidney transplant.
 This is because diabetes is one of the main causes of kidney failure, so often times both organs are functioning improperly.

-Our kidney transplant process begins with an evaluation for a transplant: A day-long visit with the entire transplant team.
+Our kidney transplant process begins with an evaluation for a transplant which involves a day-long visit with the entire transplant team.
 During this visit you will meet a transplant nephrologist, a transplant surgeon, a social worker, the financial coordinator, a dietitian and your transplant nurse coordinator.
 Each member of the multi-disciplinary team works to ensure that every aspect of your care is addressed and that your transplanted kidney will last as long as possible.

 There are two options for a kidney transplant procedure; you may be placed on a kidney transplant wait list for a deceased donor kidney to become available, or have a living donor donate one of their kidneys to you.
 The team will go over these options with you in detail and provide all the information to find the best choice for you.